Planning a reunion at Lake Tahoe? Use Reunly free - guest list, RSVPs, budget, schedule, name tags.Start free →▶ Demo

 Kid-friendly

 Calm-water rentals at Sand Harbor, Kings Beach, Tahoe Vista, and South Lake.
-Cold water — wetsuits or short laps.
+Tahoe Adventure Company and Adrift Tahoe are the established outfitters.
+Cold water - wetsuits or short laps.

 Official source ↗